jeffjunzhang/iccad_job_fair/index.md

 **Announcement**:
 <!--* We are now having XXX job openings from our company participants!-->
+* We are adding an academic job track this year!
 * Our in-person meetings are <u> Oct.
 31st (Tuesday) 5:30 PM PT </u>!
   Updated Location: <u> <b> Hyatt Regency San Francisco Downton SoMa (Gallery III)</b></u>.
 Bring your CVs and enjoy the dinner from ACM SIGDA :)
 * Please [submit your CVs](https://forms.gle/jUk94f874FwiC5og8)  ASAP!